rchapin/nginx-certbot/README-prod.md

+# nginx-certbot Production Deployment

 1. Determine the uid:gid for the nginxcertbot user.
 Since we are going to use docker's userns-remap feature we need to first determine what the first available uid and gid is by looking at any existing entries in ```/etc/subuid``` and ```/etc/subgid```.
 For example, let's assume that the following entries exist in both files:
 ```
 rchapin:100000:65536
 ```

     In this case, the next uid/gid number that we will use is **165537**.

 1. Copy the ```env-vars.tmpl``` to ```env-vars.sh``` and set all of the variables.  ```NXCB_ID``` should be set to the uid that you derived in the previous step.